skial/haxe.io/src/wwx/2014/Juraj Kirchheim.md

 ## Sell your wwx2014 session!

 I am really not a sales person, as you may have noticed if you've read this far.

-Uhm, let me try: Order now and lose 50% code in under a week!!!
+But, let me try: Order now and lose 50% code in under a week!!!

 ## What is the best part of wwx for you?